William Ulmer Brewery: Operations

-Construction was already underway by 1871, when an accident at the site killed three construction workers.
-The first buildings on the site, the brewery and a nearby residence, are thought to have been completed by the same year.
+Construction was already underway by 1871, when an accident at the site killed one construction worker and injured two more.
+The first buildings on the site, the brewery and a nearby residence, are thought to have been completed by either 1871 or 1872.
 The brewery was fairly successful, and in 1875 the Brooklyn Daily Eagle described the Vigelius & Ulmer brewery as one of the larger breweries in the Williamsburg area, out of 30 or 40 breweries operating in the neighborhood.
 Vigelius then relinquished his ownership stake in the brewery.
 Ulmer became its sole proprietor and subsequently reorganized it into the William Ulmer Brewery.
 In 1881, some workers went on strike to protest low wages.

 Over the years, several improvements were made to the brewery to accommodate additional brewing capacity and to utilize advances in that industry.
-In 1880, a new storage house would be built on Beaver Street.
-Five years later, Theobald Engelhardt designed a large expansion that included an office building; machine and boiler structures; and a washroom and keg-filling room in the back of the main brewery building.
-Frederick Wunder would design a three-story brick stable and storage house in 1890, which replaced the stable building already on the site.
+Ulmer obtained land at Locust and Beaver streets from the family of Elizabeth Debevoise in 1880, and he built the new storage house there soon afterward.
+In 1885, Theobald Engelhardt designed an expansion, which included an office building; machine and boiler structures; and a washroom and keg-filling room in the back of the main brewery building.
+According to the Brooklyn Daily Eagle, the 1885 expansion cost $15,000.
 The Eagle stated in 1886 that the counting-houses at Ulmer Brewery and several others in the area were "not surpassed by anything of the kind on Broadway or Wall Street".
-Additions would continue through the 1900s, including a 236-barrel container for cooking the brew, installed in 1906.
+Frederick Wunder designed a three-story brick stable and storage house in 1890, which replaced the wooden stable building already on the site.
+In 1897, Wunder submitted plans to replace the storage house's wood frame with cast iron columns.